Funafuti Entry Requirements

 Tobacco

-200 cigarettes or 250 g of other tobacco
+Typically up to 200 cigarettes or 250 grams of tobacco per adult traveler

 Currency